Volkswagen Logo

 Volkswagen Logo 1978-1989

 The management redesigned the logo again to meet the progressive requirements.
-The work’s result was an inversion of colors: the painted elements turned into white, and the white ones turned into blue.
-Moreover, the shades’ intensity was increased several times, which is why a light cobalt version with an edging line appeared.
+The work resulted in a color inversion: the painted elements turned white, and the white ones turned blue.
+Moreover, the shades’ intensity was increased several times, resulting in a light cobalt version with an edging line.

 1989 – 1995